groue/GRMustache/Guides/view_model.md

 As such:

-- All its methods are available to templates.
+- All its methods are available for template tags.
-- It can peek at the [context stack](runtime.md#the-context-stack), and compute values derived from other objects available to the template
+- It can peek at the [context stack](runtime.md#the-context-stack), and compute values derived from other objects available to the template.
 - It can define custom properties for injecting values into the templates, and reading from them.